tgavs/TecBootCampHomework2VBA/README.md

 -----Additional Scripts----
 Another way to create the unique tickers list and total volume.
 Not too fast but using straightforward what we have seen in class.

-This subs are not necesary to run the main
+This subs are not necessary to run the main

 Lista_unica.vbs